calonz/public-depo/README.md

 ### What is Instafel?

 Instafel tries to offer you as simple and customizable experience as possible.
 You can use features that have not yet been released to users, features that are planned to be added or added by Instafel.

+### Is my data safe?

+As we stated in the TOS (Terms of Policy), Instafel does not collect any information about you, including personalization.
+Your problem of not being able to access your account is not related to Instafel, it's because you broke Instagram's community guidelines.
+Please understand your mistakes before complaining about the application.

+No Instagram modification will give you security.
+These fall under the category of 'Risky' applications, as Instagram states.
+Turning on very experimental features may cause you to be warned or blocked.